Brightspace/d2l-galen-utils/README.md

 The result is an object with `create` and `reportStatus` methods.

 To use the factory, `load(node_modules/d2l-galen-utils/galen/local-browser-factory.js)` or use the `d2l-galen` command, which includes it.

+### ChromeBrowserFactory

+`ChromeBrowserFactory` is a factory used to instantiate a chrome browser for tests.
+The `desiredCapabilities` property is sent to the `ChromeDriver` constructor.

+The result is an object with `create` and `reportStatus` methods.

+To use the factory, `load(node_modules/d2l-galen-utils/galen/chrome-browser-factory.js)` or use the `d2l-galen` command, which includes it.

 ### SauceBrowserFactory